peterjc/thapbi-pict/docs/examples/recycled_water/build_db.rst

     File Redekar_et_al_2019_sup_table_3.fasta had 841 sequences, of which 838 accepted.
     Of 1451 potential entries, loaded 1451 entries, 0 failed parsing.

-Again, just three short sequences were rejected - giving in total 1451 entries.
+Just a few short sequences were rejected - giving in total 1451 entries.
-However this time the vast majority are recorded with an NCBI taxid, just four exceptions (visible if you run the last command with ``-v`` or ``--verbose``):
+The vast majority are recorded with an NCBI taxid, just four exceptions (visible if you run the last command with ``-v`` or ``--verbose``):

 - *Phytophthora taxon aquatilis* from
   `FJ666126.1 <https://www.ncbi.nlm.nih.gov/nucleotide/FJ666126.1>`_,